 October 23, 2018 — For the longest time we have wanted to explore the western Carolinas and northern Georgia to get a better picture of this popular region for retirement.
 So for this year’s southern migration my wife and I decided to take the western route, starting out on Interstate 81.
 What a great trip it was.
-We will report on the towns we visited in western North Carolina (plus a list of the ones we didn’t to see).
-In a second installment we will continue with those we visited in northwestern Georgia.
+This reports on the towns we visited in western North Carolina (plus a list of the ones we didn’t to see).
+In a second installment we visited great places to retire in northwestern Georgia.
 Don’t forget to see links to our other site visit articles in the “Further Reading” section at bottom.

 Even if you are not considering retiring to this area you might find this travelogue a source of good ideas.
 You could use it for either a short vacation, or as a diversion if you are a snowbird hurtling to and from your summer and winter haunts.